lauratoma/lauratoma/README.md

 - 👋 Hi, I’m @lauratoma
 - 👀 I’m interested in teaching computer science.
 My research is applied algorithms for large data
-- 🌱 I’m currently learning how to use github in my classes
+- 🌱 I’m  learning how to use github in my classes